Join us for an Open Day in 2022. Discover more about our courses, explore our facilities and discover why you belong at Kent.

-From the shores of Roman Britain to ancient Byzantium, studying Ancient History at Kent takes you on a journey through the ancient world, with options to explore literature or archaeology.
+Join world-leading experts, including practising archaeologists and historians.
+You’ll study history from the shores of Roman Britain to ancient Byzantium, in a journey through the ancient world, with options to explore literature or archaeology.

-In your first year, you take compulsory modules on the civilisations of Greece and Rome as well as an introduction to archaeology.
-You choose further modules on topics such as empires and classical mythology.
-You also have the opportunity to study ancient Greek and Latin; the languages of the ancient texts you will encounter during your course.
+In your first year, you’ll take introductory modules on the civilisations of Greece and Rome as well as an introduction to archaeology.
+You choose modules on topics such as empires and classical mythology, and have the opportunity to study ancient Greek and Latin; the languages of the ancient texts you will encounter during your course.

-You can also apply to take one of our placement modules, where you study museum or heritage studies, and spend time on a relevant internship.
-The placement modules are subject to a selection process.
+You can also apply to take one of our placement modules, subject to a selection process, where you study museum or heritage studies, and spend time on an internship.

 If you are an international student, visit our International Student website for further information about entry requirements for your country, including details of the International Foundation Programmes.
 Please note that international fee-paying students who require a Student visa cannot undertake a part-time programme due to visa restrictions.